khaleej-vacc/documentation-site/docs/General Operating Procedures/Bahrain International Airport/02-delivery.md

 You can use tools such as SimBrief to provide pilots with valid routings. **Khaleej vACC** actively ensures routes are updated in SimBrief for pilots to use.

 ### 2.1.4 Filed Flight Levels
 **Bahrain Delivery (DLV)** must ensure pilots are filing correct flight levels in accordance with their filed routings.
-If Pilots have incorrectly filed flight levels in their flight plan you must inform the pilot to refile their flight plan via **private message**.
+If pilots have incorrectly filed flight levels in their flight plan you must inform the pilot to refile their flight plan via **private message**.

 Bahrain utilises the Semi-Circular Rule.
 Flights flying Westbound should file **Even** levels and flights flying Eastbound should file **Odd** levels.

 ### 2.1.5 Flight Level Capping
 Multiple destinations across the Gulf Region have level capped routings due to operational reasons.
 The DLV Controller shall ensure adherence to the below table, it is the responsibility of the DLV Controller to ensure aircraft have filed a correct level in the their flight plan prior to issuing a clearance.
-If an incorrect level has been filed the DLV Controller shall inform the pilot that they are required to file a revised flight plan with the new level in accordance with the below table for level capped routings.
+If an incorrect level has been filed the DLV Controller shall inform the pilot (through private message/on frequency) that they are required to file a revised flight plan with the new level in accordance with the below table for level capped routings.

 | **Destination** | **Max Altitude / Flight Level** |
 |:---------------:|:-------------------------------:|